Paul is Head of the School of Geographical Sciences at the University of Bristol.

-Paul is a hydrologist by background, but has widespread research interests in risk, resilience, uncertainty, governance and decision-making in relation to natural hazards and global water issues .
-He has published over 160 papers in international peer-reviewed journals, and these were cited over 850 times in 2014 according to the ISI Web of Knowledge.
-He currently has an ISI H-index of 43.
+Paul is a hydrologist by background and a Fellow of the American Geophysical Union.
+He has widespread research interests in risk, resilience, uncertainty, governance and decision-making in relation to natural hazards and global water issues .
+He has published over 160 papers in international peer-reviewed journals, and these were cited over 1000 times in 2015 according to the ISI Web of Knowledge.
+He currently has an ISI H-index of 45.
 For a full publication list see here.

 Paul's main science contribution has been to improve the prediction of flood inundation through the development of new computer models, the use of data from new airborne, satellite and ground sensors and through the better characterization of risk and uncertainty.
 For a video of Paul talking about his research see here.

 He has held Visiting Scientist positions at Princeton University, Dept. of Civil Engineering, Laboratoire National d'Hydraulique, Paris, the EU Joint Research Centre, Ispra, Italy and NASA Jet Propulsion Laboratory.

 He also undertakes significant International collaboration, including work with the French National Space Agency (CNES), Instituto Nacional de Pesquisas da Amazônia in Brazil, as well as numerous universities in the US and Europe.